-Reimbursements made by insurers ultimately affect your pay, your equipment and your resources.
+Reimbursements made by insurers ultimately affect your pay, and the economic viability of your laboratory and business interests.
 The CAP has been intrinsically involved to ensure adequate representation for coverage and reimbursement issues facing pathologists in the legislative and regulatory landscape.
 We represent pathologists’ interests in nearly every payment-related policy discussion, including:

 - The only pathologist organization on the American Medical Association (AMA) Relative Value Scale Update Committee (RUC), a committee that recommends what Medicare and most private insurers pay for physician services.

 - Representatives on councils across the country that advise on local coverage determinations (LCDs) by insurers, so pathologists are appropriately reimbursed for medically reasonable and necessary services.